 The Mondial des Vins Extrêmes wine competition, organised by Cervim under the auspices of the O.I.V.
 (International Organisation of Vine and Wine) and authorised by the Ministry for Agricultural, Food and Forestry Policies, is the only international wine competition specifically for wine produced in heroic vine-growing areas.
 The competition selects the best wines from extreme viticulture with the aim of promoting and safeguarding the produce from small vine-growing areas having their own distinctive history, traditions and uniqueness; areas with high environmental and landscape value, mostly cultivating local vine varieties.

 They are true “islands of wine-growing biodiversity“ which, however, are in danger of disappearing due to their high production costs (it costs 10 times as much to keep a vineyard here than in flat areas).
 Over the years, in the previous 23 editions of what was called the “International Mountain Wine Competition”, increasing interest has been shown by wineries.
-In fact, the average number of wines entered in the last few years has been over 600, from about ten countries, with the particularity countries like Armenia, Kazakhstan, Turkey, Lebanon and Georgia.
+In fact, the average number of wines entered in the last few years has been over 700, from about ten countries, with the particularity countries like Armenia, Chile, Kazakhstan, Israel, Lebanon, Georgia and Turkey.

 Tasters, chosen among oenologists, expert wine tasters and specialised press journalists from all over the world, will convene in special panels, each consisting of 5 tasters, which judge the various wines with a special computer program used for the very first time in Italy at the Cervim competition.